hakashya/Azure-Policy/Deny/Azure-NetworkFrontdoor-Https-only/README.md

 # Deny creation of Network FrontDoor if routing rule has http

 This policy will block the create or update operation on Network FrontDoor if the Routing Rules contains http.
-It only allows https routing rules

 ## Try it on Portal